The Harari Blueprint: 5 Provocative Ideas That Explain Our Past and Future

 “We are about to become gods… we will have the power to re-engineer our bodies and brains… The real question is not ‘Will we become gods?’ but ‘What kind of gods will we be?’”

-For all of history, our biology has been fixed.
+For all of history, our biology has been fixed by natural selection.
 Now, Harari argues, we are seizing control of our own evolution.
-Through bioengineering and AI, Homo Sapiens (Wise Man) is attempting to upgrade itself into Homo Deus (God Man).
-We are seeking to conquer death, create happiness, and design our own descendants.
-This is the ultimate “power” challenge.
+Through bioengineering, genetic editing, and AI integration, Homo Sapiens (Wise Man) is attempting to upgrade itself into Homo Deus (God Man).
+We are seeking to conquer death, manufacture happiness, and design our own descendants.
+This is the ultimate “power” challenge for our species.

 5. Idea: The Only Skill That Matters